Antenatal Referrals and Contact Information

 • Use E-referral or the paper-based Antenatal Clinic Referral Form with a detailed past history in the referral form or included with an attached letter.

-• Any test results received after referral please FAX to 9788 1879
+• Any test results received after referral please fax the antenatal clinic.

-• If you have clinical concerns about a woman you are referring, please call the Antenatal Clinic PH: 9784 2626.
+• If you have clinical concerns about a woman you are referring, please call the Antenatal Clinic.

 2. Calculate BMI1